huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Using 0-RTT for DNS over QUIC has many compelling advantages.
 Clients can establish connections and send queries without incurring a connection delay.
-Clients and server can thus negotiate low values of the connection timers, without incurring latency penalties for new queries, reducing the number of simultaneous connections that servers need to manage.
+Servers can thus negotiate low values of the connection timers, which reduces the total number of connections that they need to manage.
+They can do that because the clients that use 0-RTT will not incur latency penalties if new connections are required for a query.

 Session resumption and 0-RTT data transmission create privacy risks detailed in detailed in